OriowoOluwatosin/LITACAPSTONE-CUSTOMER-DATA/README.md

 **Subscriptions Optimization:** Make the most effective use of the subscription trend by making basic subscriptions more available.
-Rebraning of Premium and Standard subscription type to fit duly into the market and target influential and ostentaneous customers.
+Rebraning of Premium and Standard subscription type to fit duly into the market and target influential,luxurious and decadent customers who are always ready to spend on luxury.

 ### CONCLUSION

+Premium and Standard subscriptions need more focus and attention on

+-boosting revenue through marketing strategies -studying market trends within the region to adequately decode the highest-selling subscription type in the region.
+-arousing the inquisitiveness of its target customers.